aws-deadline/deadline-cloud-worker-agent/DEVELOPMENT.md

 ### `src/deadline_worker_agent/sessions`

 This contains the logic and APIs for managing the life-cycle of a Worker session.
-The primary class contained in this package, the `Session` class, is responsible for taking actions from the `SessionActionQueue` and running them within the OpenJobIO session.
+The primary class contained in this package, the `Session` class, is responsible for taking actions from the `SessionActionQueue` and running them within the Open Job Description session.

 ### `src/deadline_worker_agent/sessions/actions`